Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

-Given this observation, we generalize the open cover of $\Spc(\catK)$ presented in \cite[Proposition 13.11]{BG25} as follows.
-Let $\calB(G)$ denote the subset of the canonical $\Z$-basis of $\on{CF}_b(G)$ not induced from the trivial $\R G$-module $\R$, i.e. the effective endotrivials arising from irreducible real representation spheres, excluding $k[1]$.
-Define an open of $\Spc(\catK)$ by Here, \end{construction}
+Given this observation, we generalize the open cover of $\Spc(\catK(G))$ presented in \cite[Proposition 13.11]{BG25} as follows.
+Let $\calB(G)$ denote the subset of the canonical $\Z$-basis of $\on{CF}_b(G)$ not induced from the trivial $\R G$-module $\R$, i.e., the effective endotrivials arising from irreducible real representation spheres, excluding $k[1]$.
+For any subgroup $H \leq G$, we define an open subset of $\Spc(\catK(G))$ via Here,

-Note that in defining the opens $U(H)$, the canonical $\Z$-basis element $k[1] \in \calB(G)$ would play no significant role, so we may exclude $k[1]$ from $\calB(G)$ without issue.